five-hundred-eleven/five-hundred-eleven.github.io/_posts/2019-11-17-Lambda-Unit-1-Build-Week.md

 3. Countries which are hosting the greatest total number of fighters
 4. Countries which are hosting the greatest per capita number of fighters

-I was not able to find existing datasets that include birthplaces of UFC fighters (there are websites that have this information but I don't have time to scrape them).
-Therefore, I had to use "countries that host UFC fighters" instead of "countries in which UFC fighters were born".
-This was disappointing because there are some countries such as Nigeria in which several high-profile fighters were born but none were hosted.
-Moving forward we should keep in mind that the countries we are looking at may host fighters that were not born there.
+Options one and two were eliminated because data was unavailable.
+Option three is skewed in favor of high population countries.
+Four was the best option.

 The following plots were made using Sherdog's UFC datasets (linked at the bottom of the page).

-<iframe id="igraph-num-fighters" scrolling="no" width="100%" height="500px" src="https://stromsy.nfshost.com/content/num-ufc-fighters.html"></iframe>

-We see that the highest total participation is in the U.S. and Brazil.
-This might be explained by these countries having high populations.
-Therefore we will also look at the per capita participation.

 <iframe id="igraph-num-fighters" scrolling="no" width="100%" height="500px" src="https://stromsy.nfshost.com/content/per-capita-ufc-fighters.html"></iframe>

+We see that the highest per capita participation is in the U.S., Brazil, and Canada.
+Iceland and Ireland (low population countries) also have a high per capita participation.
+It is difficult to see the difference between medium-to-low participation countries.
+For this reason, we will make another graph with high-participation countries omitted.

+<iframe id="igraph-num-fighters" scrolling="no" width="100%" height="500px" src="https://stromsy.nfshost.com/content/low-density-per-capita-ufc-fighters.html"></iframe>

-We now see some lower population countries darkly shaded including Australia, Canada, Iceland, Ireland, Sweden, Poland, and Russia.
-Since Iceland, Ireland, and Sweden have a low number of total fighters we will rule these countries out.
-Our final list of countries of interest is the U.S., Brazil, Japan, Poland, Canada, and Russia.
+There are medium levels of participation in England, Sweden, Russia, Australia, and Poland.
+Our final list of countries will be the U.S., Brazil, Canada, Russia, Poland, and Japan.

 ## Which outcomes are common among fighters from each country?

-The below charts, for each country, show the percentage of fights won by **decision** (split or unanimous), **submission**, or **knockout** out of the **total number of fights**.
-The fights that were lost or that were ended by disqualification are not shown.
+Here are the percentage of fights won by **decision** (split or unanimous), **submission**, or **knockout** (KO or TKO).
+The **total wins** are also displayed.
+Losses and disqualifications are not shown.

 #### Brazil